xpcoffee/t3-static-blog/README.md

 - ts-node swapped out for tsx; very surprised that it doesn't work well out of the box for ESM
 - lots of small papercuts, but really quite easy to fix them incrementally; the migration to NextJS will be worth it if this ease of change keeps up
 - The rehype ecosystem has some cool packages, but not many stars/follows which is weird (expected huge amounts of usage...)
+- rehype-prism falls over for typescript files (?!) even thought they say they support it. moving to rehype-prism-plus fixed this
 - MDX remote makes things pretty nice
 - Currently need to read markdown content twice: 1 for static props and 1 to render the page (not great..)
 - Started with T3 to get sane defaults, but I don't need the full-stack stuff (need typescript + tailwind)